brimdata/zync/design.md

 In practice, the transaction ID (`txn`) and the `done` condition would be stored inside of the row data, but here, we separate them for clarity.

-The pool key of "raw" is configured to be `seqno` and zinger assigns a monotonically increasing integer as the `seqno` of each record committed to the pool.
+The pool key of "raw" is configured to be `seqno` and zync assigns a monotonically increasing integer as the `seqno` of each record committed to the pool.
 This way, all of the records in the "raw" pool are always sorted by `seqno` and records can be efficiently processed with range scans over `seqno`.